jxmot/github-graphql-snippets/README.md

 This is important because in order to perform some operations (*like mutations on labels*) you must change the `Accept` portion of the HTTP header.

 I will update this section as I find alternatives to the quirky GrahpiQL application.

+## GraphQL Demonstration Tool

+Also included in this repository is my GitHub GraphQL Demonstration tool.
+It's located in the`/tools/gh-graphql` folder.

+It has the following features :

+* Drag and Drop - any one of the `*.graphql` files onto it.
+* The `*.graphql` files are automatically parsed and converted to a POST-able format.
+* After conversion the GraphQL statements can be sent to GitHub and the responses will be displayed.

+A README file can be viewed [here](./tools/README.md).